oinanoanalysis/h5oina/H5OINAFile.md

 An AZtec project is normally structured using _Specimen_ and _Site_.
 A _Site_ may contain one or more acquisitions like ED spectra, ED mappings, EDS mappings, EBSD mappings, electron images, etc.
 If the user decides to export the whole project to _.h5oina_, an _.h5oina_ file would be created for each acquisition.
-For instance, the following project would be exported as two _.h5oina_ files: one for _Map Analysis 1_ and another for _Map Analysis 2_.
+For instance, the following project would be exported as three _.h5oina_ files: one for _Map Data 1_, another for _Map Data 2_ and a final one for _Line Data 1_.
-Note that the EDS and EBSD data of the _Map Analysis 1_ are stored in the same _.h5oina_ file.
+Note that the EDS and EBSD data of the _Map Data 1_ are stored in the same _.h5oina_ file.
-_Electron Image 1_ and _Electron Image 2_ are stored in the _.h5oina_ file of both _Map Analysis 1_ and _Map Analysis 2_.
+_Electron Image 1_ and _Electron Image 2_ are stored in all the _.h5oina_ files.

 AZtec project: